 Preparing the clay soil fields around the western foothills is vital for a successful rice crop.
 Fields must be level to avoid uneven flooding which can exacerbate weed and pest problems.
 If available use a laser leveling platform to achieve this.
 If not, use string and a leveling tool to plant stakes of the same height into the ground and check field levelness in that manner.

-It is advisable to create small furrows (4 inches wide by 2 inches high) that maximize surface area for the rice plants to grow and allow more air to penetrate the soil prior to flooding and planting.
+Create small furrows (4 inches wide by 2 inches high) that maximize surface area for the rice plants to grow and allow more air to penetrate the soil prior to flooding and planting.
 This is only important when seeding the field to give plants more access to oxygen in the early hours after flooding.
-This is not an issue when transplanting rice during the vegetative stage because you will be walking in the field anyway, furrowing it prior may not be the best use of your time.
-Make-shift furrows could be made using
+This is not an issue when transplanting rice during the vegetative stage because you will be walking in the field anyway- furrowing it prior may not be the best use of your time.

 Transplanting creates a cleaner stand and allows the rice plant to beat any weeds that may outcompete it.
 Although transplanting reduces the need for having perfectly leveled fields and water levels, it is still a good idea to make an effort to get the field in the best condition possible.

 Each stage is susceptible to a different set of pests and nutrient requirements.
 Fertilization is important in the first two stages.
 In water-seed fields draining the water off is necessary to improve maturation rates.
 Pest pressure can occur at any point once the plant is seeded or transplanted into the field.
-The greatest pest of concern in North Carolina rice are rice water weevil (Lissorhoptrus oryzophilus) (Figure 1).
+The greatest pest of concern in North Carolina rice is rice water weevil (Lissorhoptrus oryzophilus) (Figure 1).
+Stink bugs can be important as well.
 The rice stink bug (Oebalus pugnax) is a common stink bug in the southern United States that feeds on rice kernels which can reduce quality and yield under heavy infestations (Figure 2).
-The brown marmorated stink bug (Halyomorpha halys) has been witnessed feeding on rice in North Carolina, but it is not clear if it is going to be a common occurrence (Figure 3).
+The brown marmorated stink bug (Halyomorpha halys) is also a pest rice in North Carolina (Figure 3).

 Rice Water Weevil

-The rice water weevil is pest on all rice acreage in the United States and there are many non-chemical means available for managing it.
+Rice water weevil is pest across the United States and there are many non-chemical means available for managing it.
 Rice water weevil can significantly reduce rice grain yields, averaging 10% -25% yield reduction in large fields.
 The adults are only 4 mm long with a light brown coloration and sometimes have a dark spot running the length of their backs.
-Adult feeding does not reduce yields, but larval damage can inflict high yield loss by cutting the roots in the vegtative phase (Figure 4).
+Adult feeding does not reduce yields, but larval injury can inflict high yield loss by feeding on the roots in the vegtative phase (Figure 4).
 At this point the plant is growing and has begun to put out tillers that will later develop panicles and rice grains.
 The loss of the roots means low yields, unless the plant is able to recover in time before fall harvest.

 For North Carolina, we recommend the following for managing rice water weevil: